Maria Anna von Genzinger: A love affair?

-Haydn wrote his piano sonata in E flat, Hob.
-XVI/49 (1790), for Marianne.
+Haydn wrote his Piano Sonata in E flat, Hob.
+XVI/49 (1 June 1790), for Madame Genzinger.
 The work is considered one of Haydn's finest sonatas.
-Concerning the slow movement, Haydn wrote to Marianne, "I recommend it especially to your attention for it contains many things which I shall analyze for your grace when the time comes; it is rather difficult but full of feeling.".
+Concerning the slow movement, Haydn wrote to Madame Genzinger, "I recommend it especially to your attention for it contains many things which I shall analyze for your grace when the time comes; it is rather difficult but full of feeling."
 She wrote that "I like the Sonata very much, but there is one thing which I wish could be changed (if by so doing it does not detract from the beauty of the piece), and that is the passage in the second part of the Adagio, where the hands cross over; I am not used to this and thus found it hard to do, and so please let me know how this could be altered."